ohallo/cogs118a-finalproject/README.md

  Some issues:
   - error metrics were not happening w/in the call
-  - unregularized, regularized Logistic regression (separate)
+  - unregularized, regularized Logistic regression (separate) check
-  - SVM: different kernals (separate)
+  - SVM: different kernals (separate) ??

+  - piazza post @611: "Note that GridSaerchCV saves all the metric values of all param settings.
+You can use that to retroactively find the best AUC params, train it up, get test set performance, then do it again on the ACC, etc." QUESTION = what do you mean by this - are we looking for the params that did best in training or testing?

+ Answered:
-  - KNN: K = |trainset| ????
+  - KNN: K = |trainset| k=1,5,9,13,17,21,...
+105 (which should be 26 values if I'm doing the math right)